LineChan/Corewar/README.md

 ### Arena

 It is the *arena* where Warriors engage in combat.
-Obviously, the virtual machine, also know as Memory Array Redcode Simulator (*MARS*), is able to run several processes simultaneously.
+Obviously, the virtual machine, also known as Memory Array Redcode Simulator (*MARS*), is able to run several processes simultaneously.

 #### Warriors
 Each warriors contain the following :